Go Directly to the Seat of Knowledge - Marcus Aurelius

 There's two big benefits in my experience.

-One is the respect and devotion you have for Sharath and the lineage which leads to focused attention.
+One is the respect I have for Sharath which results in focused attention.

 That same feeling of doing what your teacher tells you is 10 times as powerful from Sharath.